-We’re not currently proposing to charge vans, as government has approved our plans for a charging Class B CAZ.
-However, due to the uncertainty brought about by coronavirus, central government has indicated they may require the charging of vans to meet air quality objectives.
+We’re not currently proposing to charge vans, as the government has approved our plans for a charging Class B CAZ.
+However, due to the uncertainty brought about by coronavirus, the government has indicated they may require the charging of vans to meet air quality objectives.

 The proposed zone, approximately 3km2, will be located to the south west of Portsmouth (see map).

 Some funding will be available for affected drivers to retrofit or upgrade to greener, cleaner ones.

 - Oct 2019: Outline local air quality plan was submitted to the government